shiz0/ansible_clean_windows/README.md

 Steps in the playbook:

 - Check if cleanmgr.exe is present, copy from WinSxS Folder if not
-- Create temporary directory and copy over psexec64
+- Create temporary directory and copy over PsExec.exe (Needs to be in the current dir of the playbook, you can use the script to download/extract it)
 - Set Registry flags for Cleamngr to include all options (https://stackoverflow.com/a/64106041/13580924)
 - Run Cleanmgr
 - Run DISM Cleanup (Optional with tag "full")